lumawisme/zabbix-keycloak-monitoring/README.md

   --health-enabled=true \
   --metrics-enabled=true
 ```
-This command starts Keycloak in development mode, which is optimized for local testing rather than production security.
+Note: The start-dev command is optimized for local testing.
+For production, ensure these flags are applied to your start command or configuration file.

 ### 🔍 Verification